chaudron/ovs_perf/README.md

 ```

-### Tweak the system for T-Rex usage
+### Tweak the system for TRex usage
-We know which threads will be used by T-Rex, let's dedicate them to this task.
+We know which threads will be used by TRex, let's dedicate them to this task.
 We do this by applying the cpu-partitioning profile and configure the isolated
 core mask: